 The English Labradoodles known as 'Labradoodle Origin' stem from the Labrador and Poodle parents.
 The First Generation Cross being referred to as F1, the Second Generation Cross as the F2 etc etc. They are Labradoodle in origin.
 The same is true for the Labradoodle Origins born in Australia - they are still Labradoodle Origin NOT Australian Labradoodles!

 It is important to understand that the Labradoodle Origin is STILL being crossed.
 Labradors and Poodles continue to be crossed to produce the Labradoodle, with back crosses to the Poodle allowed to correct coats and size.

-The Australian Labradoodle has finished being crossed.
-There is no requirement to cross the Australian Labradoodle with any other breed other than itself.
+The ASD has finished being crossed.
+There is no requirement to cross the ASD with any other breed other than itself.
 This is to preserve the non shedding coat and tremendous reliability of character - which is of course part of the Breed Standard.
-It is still termed a Cross Breed however as it is not recognised by The Kennel Club as a Pedigree Breed.
+It is still often incorrectly referred to as a Cross Breed when in fact it is a PURE Breed as it is not recognised by The Kennel Club as a Pedigree Breed.

 There are Groups that have formed around the world such as the ALAA, ALAEU, WALA, the ALAUK and of course the UKALC, to bring breeders together and offer support and mentor-ship and give customers confidence in finding a reputable breeder.
-Breeders who belong to groups like these adhere to the Code of Ethics for the breed and offer a high standard of practise and ensure that the lineage remains true and unbroken.
+Breeders who belong to groups like these should adhere to the Code of Ethics for the breed and be fully licenced by their Local Authority (Council) in order to offer a high standard of practise and ensure that the lineage remains true and unbroken.